chesahkalu/My_Python/README.md

 ## [Data_structures](./Data_structures/) :
 File containing some valuable basics on various data structures like `lists`,`tuples`,`sets`,`dictionaries`

+[1-list.py](./Data_structures/1-lists.py): This file contains some detailed commeents on lissts, its methods and usage.

 [2-mutable_tuple.py](./Data_structures/2-mutable_tuple.py): This file contains a function that can change the value in a given index in a tuple.
 Normally tupples are immutable.
 Also are other basics of using a tuple.

+[3-set.py](./Data_structures/3-sets.py): This file contains codes describing the use of set data structures as well as most of its functions and methods.